What is a death cross?

 CLICK HERE TO READ MORE ON FOX BUSINESS

-The death cross is the opposite of the golden cross, which occurs when the 200-day moving average crosses above the 50-day moving average.
+The death cross is the opposite of the golden cross, which occurs when the 50-day moving average crosses above the 200-day moving average.